AlexZettler/Python-Project-Starter/README.md

         >cd into [devdir]/source
         >pipenv run python manage_project.py *args

-manage_project.py
+manage_project.py [proj_name] *args
-    This script loads all project extensions based on passed flags
+    This script loads all project extensions based on passed flags listed below

-        *The script requires an initial positional arg of the project name:
-            *Creates the folder structure

       --pipenv
 *Creates a python 3.6 pipenv in the source folder -[todo] specify a python version to use

         --git
 *Creates a git repository for the project -[todo]optionally commits your project to either github, or bitbucket -[semi-implemented] launch your favorite git gui client

         --vscws
 *Creates a json formatted code-workspace file.
 VS code workspaces now support pipenv, so your project will get syntex highlighting.
 Executing this file will also open vsc in the workspace and save your project preferences.